‘The Young And The Restless’ Spoilers For The Week Of September 23: Mariah Meets Amanda

 Amid the chaos, Sharon (Sharon Case) stands up for Adam.
 With nobody else on his side, Sharon cannot help but feel for her ex-husband.
 She wants him to help his sister, Victoria, who finds herself caught in the middle of everything after Rey (Jordi Vilasuso) arrests her.
 Although he certainly does not like Sharon with Adam, Rey ends up supporting Sharon this week, and eventually, Adam makes a big move that could have a significant impact on everything.
 Before the week ends, Phyllis (Michelle Stafford) gets an unexpected gift from Adam.

 Although his world is falling apart, Billy (Jason Thompson) gets a new perspective with his therapist (Sandra Thigpen).
-He had a major breakthrough last week, and now Billy wants to ensure that he’s able to continue forward positively.
+He had a major breakthrough last week, and now Billy wants to ensure that he’s able to continue moving in a positive direction.
 Hopefully, his therapist makes sure Billy gets the professional help that he needs to deal with all the trauma.

 Kyle (Michael Mealor) sees Summer (Hunter King) in a new light.
 After the year they’ve been through, Kyle has felt many different ways about his ex-wife, but it’s clear that Kyle has some feelings for Summer even though he’s in love with his wife, Lola (Sasha Calle).